 - Oprah Winfrey is probably as much of a living example of this trope as physically possible.

 - A fair amount of billionaires were born in middle-class or even poor families.
-In fact, it is estimated that over 80% of American millionaires are first-generation rich.
+In fact, it is estimated that over 80% of American millionaires are first-generation rich (which might explain their adversity to higher income tax rates).

-- Chris Gardner, whose rise from homelessness to top stockbroker was chronicled in The Pursuit of Happyness.
+- Chris Gardner, whose rise from homelessness to top stockbroker was chronicled (rather loosely) in The Pursuit of Happyness.

 - Due to the phenomenal success of Harry Potter, J. K. Rowling went from living on state benefits to being one of the richest women in the world.

-- Although the immediate downfall of his clan immediately after his death can partly be contributed of his status; he couldn't even forge a Minamoto/Taira lineage as everyone knows his background, which makes his family ineligible for the top posts in the country.
+- Although the immediate downfall of his clan immediately after his death can partly be contributed to his status; he couldn't even forge a Minamoto/Taira lineage as everyone knew his background, which made his family ineligible for the top posts in the country.
 He ruled as kampaku— not a shogun— because he was adopted by a Fujihara just before the fact, and his legitimacy was only sustained through his own power.
-(On the other hand, Tokugawa Ieyasu has been able to forge himself a Minamoto lineage and make himself eligible for shogun.)
+(On the other hand, Tokugawa Ieyasu had been able to forge himself a Minamoto lineage and make himself eligible for shogun.)

 - Young Dave Thomas was born to a poor, single woman, who gave him up for adoption.
 His adoptive mother passed away when he was six and his father was then left to move around (with Dave in tow) while he sought work.
 Thomas began working at the age of 12 (to help support the family), dropped out of high school, served in the U.S. Army during the Korean War, learned how to cook, came back home, worked at a diner, married the daughter of the diner's owner, and got his big break by meeting Colonel Sanders and setting up a few Kentucky Fried Chickens to own and operate.
-When Thomas sold his KFCs, which became very successful because of his hard work, he earned enough money to settle down, but invested it instead in his own fast food chain.
-Its name?
-Wendy's.
+When Thomas sold his KFCs, which became very successful because of his hard work, he earned enough money to settle down, but invested it instead in his own fast food chain, and named it after his ginger-haired daughter: "Wendy's".
 (And he did go back to get his G.E.D.)

 - Shania Twain had to help support her family when she was a teenager, after growing up very poor.
 She had to live out of her car when trying to break into the music business.